An author in lockdown finds a novel way of coping with the aberrant, guilt-inducing behavior we're all experiencing during Covid-19 confinement.

 Sometimes the most exciting places in the world can be the most daunting, especially if you’re facing the new challenges alone.
-Luckily, there's a telephone hotline in Paris run by volunteers where you can talk to someone when you're in need.
+SOS Paris is an English-language telephone hotline in Paris run by volunteers where you can talk to someone when you're in need.

 After coming to terms with her own mental health issues, fashion blogger Kirsti Alexandra Reid decided to publish a novella that recounts her journey of discovery, acceptance and treatment of her bipolar disorder.